Maine has yet to legalize sports betting. That said, the state has come about as close as it possibly could to doing so.

 At the end of May 2021, only one bill was chosen to move forward – Sen. Luchini’s bill – with one significant amendment: legislators asked that tethering be required.
 This would mean those who want a sports betting license in Maine must be partnered with an existing physical casino in Maine first.

-As Mills has also voiced worries about minors in regard to sports betting marketing and access, the bill includes provisions that address her worries.
+As Mills has also voiced worries about minors in regard to sports betting marketing and access, the bill included provisions that address her worries.

 The fact that New Hampshire already allows online sports betting from anywhere in the state, meaning Maine residents can simply trek over the state line to place wagers, provides one incentive.
 The legalization of single-game sports betting in Canada in 2021 provides another.